-Increasing Recognition & Use of Interveners: West Virginia
+Increasing Recognition and Use of Interveners: West Virginia

 - The presence of strong unions in West Virginia with considerable influence over job classifications that are added to WV Code by the legislature.